burcakotlu/GLANET/docs/source/download.rst

 Data
 ^^^^
+If you want to use all features of GLANET, please download Data.zip from the link below.

 ..
 Download GLANET data from `here <https://drive.google.com/open?id=0BwmVAJuppNSMX3hfUnJPc18yNU0&usp=sharing>`_
 ..
 Download GLANET data without GC and Mappability matching from `here <https://drive.google.com/open?id=0BwmVAJuppNSMRi14MDhQTlZMb1U=sharing>`_